Dynamical Decoupling in Optical Fibers: Preserving Polarization Qubits from Birefringent Dephasing: Introduction

-We propose a brand new application of the CPMG sequence of the dynamical decoupling for optimally minimizing the random dephasing in birefringent optical fibers.
-We apply this sequence to flying qubits (instead of the stationary qubits)---polarization states of light in optical fibers, in order to extend useful range of quantum communication channels.
-In particular, we implement the CPMG pulses with spatially seperated half-wave plates to suppress the dephasing of the input polarization qubits used in the BB84 protocol~\cite{BB84} of the quantum key distribution, along with possible applications in the emerging fields like optical quantum computing~\cite{Kok}, quantum cryptography~\cite{Ekert}, quantum teleportation~\cite{Dowling}, etc.
+We propose here the application of the CPMG sequence of dynamical decoupling for minimizing the random dephasing in birefringent optical fibers.
+This sequence has been shown to be robust against a variety of dephasing and control pulse errors~\cite{Morton,Cywinski,Souza,Ajoy}.
+We apply this sequence to flying polarization qubits in order to extend the useful range of a quantum communication channel.
+We simulate the CPMG pulses with spatially separated half-wave plates to suppress the dephasing of the input polarization qubits.
+This will be useful for the BB84 protocol~\cite{BB84} of quantum key distribution, along with applications in the fields like optical quantum computing~\cite{Kok} and quantum networks~\cite{Chaneliere}, with the advantage of having low control overheads.
+Our proposed scheme helps to improve the range of communication channels without requiring any ancilla qubits and measurement; hence it provides immediate commercial applications for classical telecommunications with light.

+This paper is organized as follows.
+In Sec.
+II, we discuss the nature of the random fluctuations in a realistic fiber, which are likely to cause dephasing in our polarization qubit.
+In Sec.
+III, the key ideas of DD and the motivation for using CPMG are discussed.
+We provide a detailed description of the proposed application of CPMG to combat such dephasing and preserve the input state through the fiber in Sec.
+IV.
+Section V contains our numerical results with explanations.
+Finally, we conclude with a brief summary of the results, and suggestions for experimentally implementing the DD sequence in optical fibers.